Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_alation/getting_started_with_alation.md

 Does your organization have data intelligence?
 Can people easily find, understand, and trust data?
 If not, you’ll want to join this lab to learn how Alation ensures people have reliable and trustworthy data to make confident, data-driven decisions.

-In this expert-led, hands-on lab you will follow a step-by-step guide to learn how Alation Data Catalog improves productivity with self-service analytics and uses automation and continuous improvement to manage data governance.
+In this expert-led, hands-on lab, you will follow a step-by-step guide utilizing an Alation-provided sample database of a fictitious TV streaming company, Juno.
+Using this example data, you will learn how the Alation Data Catalog improves productivity with self-service analytics and uses automation and continuous improvement to manage data governance.
 See why Alation is Snowflake’s *2-time Data Governance Partner of the Year*.

 During the lab, you’ll kickstart your 14-day free trial of Alation — to which you can connect to your own Snowflake environment and continue to explore the data catalog.